 The entire conception and execution of this story must be by HPL.
 (433)

 Which may well be the case, although I suspect at least a little more of the plot was hers.
 We don’t know.
 All we do know is that “The Horror in the Burying-Ground” represents the posthumous end of their association.
-No other story of hers is known to have been published, although she mentions in letters to Derleth that she submitted a story to Dorothy McIlwraith, editor of Weird Tales after Farnsworth Wright.
-This unknown story never saw print, and may well be lost.
+Only one other story of hers is known to have been published, “The Heir to the Mesozoic” which was published in Fantasmagoria #4 (Nov 1938) and Fantasmagoria #5 (Winter 1939/1940).

 Near the end of Muriel Eddy’s memoir, she remarks: